Desktops aren’t the only devices that pick up viruses. While it’s not a common occurrence, Android devices can indeed suffer from malware.

-If you do get a virus, you could perform a factory reset to get rid of it, but that means you’d lose all your data — those photos you shot, the saved games, the text messages, and everything else.
-Obviously, you want a factory reset to be your last option.
+If you do get a virus, you could perform a factory reset to get rid of it, but that means you’d lose all your data.
+Your photos, saved games, text messages, and everything else will be gone if you didn’t back them up.
+Obviously, a factory reset should be your last option.

-So what can you do to remove a virus from Android without a factory reset?
+So what can you do to remove a virus from your Android phone without a factory reset?
+Let’s find out.

 - Did the problem start happening after you downloaded some app or file?

-- Have you recently installed an app from a third-party source and not the Play Store?
+- Have you recently sideloaded an app from a third-party source (outside the Play Store)?

-- Did you click on some ad that downloaded a file or app you didn’t want?
+- Did you tap on an ad that downloaded a file or app you didn’t want?

 - Does the problem occur only when you run a particular app?